Skip Breadcrumb Links

 Talk about what you and the teacher will do so your child gets the same message from both of you.

-- If your school has a guidance counselor, he or she can give you information about the rest of your child’s courses and advice about how to solve social or educational problems.
+- If your school has a guidance counsellor, they can give you information about the rest of your child’s courses and advice about how to solve social or educational problems.

 - You can take time to think about what the teacher has said; you don’t have to decide anything right away.
 Agree to talk again to see if the solution is working.